CoinFabrik/scout-audit/README.md

 :bulb: Scout supports [Cargo Workspaces](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html).
 When run on a workspace, Scout will be executed on all packages specified as members of the workspace.

 :warning: Make sure that your smart contracts compile properly.
 Scout won't run if any compilation errors exist.

+:warning: We recommend installing Rust using the `curl` command provided on the official [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html), as using a package manager like Homebrew may cause conflicts.

 For more information on Scout's installation and usage, please refer to [Scout's documentation](https://coinfabrik.github.io/scout-audit/docs/intro).